 Although you can safely avoid commercial washing machine cleaners, whatever you do, don't be tempted to use other products instead.

-Our expert Ashley does some myth-busting: "This may work initially," he says.
+Some people claim using dishwashing tablets to clean your washing machine will give miracle results.
+But our expert Ashley does some myth-busting: "This may work initially," he says.
 "But I wouldn't recommend it.

 "Washing machines aren't designed to deal with highly caustic dishwasher detergents, so doing this may damage seals and hoses over time – which could also void your consumer guarantee or warranty as the manufacturer may say you didn't follow proper instructions."